cspannos/stateless/README.md

 1. clone this repository
 2. cd into the root directory
-3. run: npm run deprives
+3. run: npm run dev

 Note: You should have MetaMask installed to interact with the contracts.